What is digital identity?

 ID programs so that individuals experience equity, utility, and security.
 In other words, Good ID helps leaders design ID programs that include, benefit, and protect everyone.

 Too often, the needs, experiences, and rights of citizens, residents, or consumers are not considered in an ID program’s policies, technologies, and practices.
 This missed opportunity can lead to severe consequences.
 Bad ID programs can jeopardize privacy, present security risks, exclude, marginalize, abuse, and even endanger users.
 Governments and businesses that rely on Bad ID programs risk data breaches, cyberattacks, economic consequences and the loss of public trust.

 In contrast, with the Good ID approach, ID is treated as a protected asset, controlled by each individual and safeguarded by law.
 In addition to privacy and security, Good ID elevates and frames the importance of inclusion, transparency, and accountability, and promotes ways for individuals to play a major role in their own identity management.
 The result is an ID that is worthy of the public’s trust.

 Good ID is better for everyone.
 For individuals, this approach generates more economic and social opportunities, safely and conveniently.
 Governments who prioritize Good ID unlock more value from the digital economy and stand out as good stewards of an invaluable national asset - data.
 And businesses that design for Good ID can produce more transparent, responsive systems that better satisfy customers.

 What is the #GoodID movement?

-Through global dialogue with governments, technologists, civil society, and all sectors of business, Good ID champions are helping to uphold personal privacy, security, and user control in policy, technology design, and practice.
+Through global dialogue, research, and advocacy between governments, technologists, civil society, and all sectors of business, the #GoodID movement is helping to inform policy, technology design, and practice in all regions.

 Everyone is welcome, especially those who do not typically engage in “digital identity” discussions.
 We need diverse perspectives from every sector of society to ensure the best solutions.